MinaFoundation/PGT_gptSurveySummarizer/README.md

 To stop auto-posting the responses view.
 For example, if you use it in forum channel, it will be activated in that channel.

+### /gptsurvey create-survey-leaderboard

+Creates leaderboard by calculating respond counts of the users per survey.

+### /gptsurvey edit-survey-count

+To edit survey respond count of users.
+Username is the discord username, count is + or - count.
+For example: "+4", "-1", "0"

 ## Docker Image

 ### Build It